Las Vegas in August 2025

 DEF CON 33

-• What to expect: One of the world’s top hacker conferences.
-Badge-only access but the vibe spills across Vegas.
-Book early; Strip hotels fill up.
+One of the world’s top hacker conferences.
+Badge-only access, but the vibe spills across Vegas.
+Book hotels early—Strip fills fast.

 Black Hat USA 2025

-• What to expect: A major cybersecurity gathering with trainings, demos, and keynotes.
-Expect a surge of laptop-toting visitors.
+Major cybersecurity gathering with trainings, demos, and keynotes.
+Surge of laptop-toting visitors expected.

 Vegas Tejano Takeover

-• What to expect: Live Tejano music, pool parties, and fan expos.
-Latino family-friendly atmosphere meets Vegas-style flair.
+Live Tejano music, pool parties, and fan expos.
+Latino family-friendly atmosphere with Vegas flair.

 Summer Concert Series at The Sphere